jacobobryant/biff/slate/source/index.html.md

 ## Sign up

-Sends the user an email with a sign-in link.
+Sends the user an email with a sign-in link (unless `:biff.auth/honeypot` flags the request).
+The token included in the link will expire after 30 minutes.
 Redirects to the value of `:biff.auth/on-signup`.
-The token included in the link will expire after 30 minutes.

 ### HTTP Request